NVMeTCP-IP Core for 25G Datasheet

 General Description

-The Register File interface receives user parameters to initiate the connection establishment, with a Read buffer for re-orderring received data in Read command to have the same sequence as the order of requested command.
-The IO command handler supports up to 128 Write/Read commands, with the maximum command in the queue limited by the Read buffer size.
-Larger buffer sizes may increase read performance but also affect resource utilization.
+The IP’s Register File interface is another component, receiving user inputs to initiate the connection process, accompanied by a Read buffer that reorders incoming data from Read commands to maintain the same sequence of command requests.
+The IO Command Handler can support up to 256 Write/Read commands, with the maximum number of commands queued being limited by the Read buffer’s size, which is a trade-off between read performance and resource consumption.

-The reference design on FPGA evaluation boards are available for evaluation before purchasing.
+The reference designs on FPGA evaluation boards are available for evaluation before purchasing.

 Functional Description